nicolasberube/Arzette_Randomizer/README.md

 # Future plans

+- Race Rewards logic seems broken and needs to be tested.
+Possibly same with Calendar.
 - Logic/Options changes
     - Implement Canteen as the alternative to damage_boost option.
     - Implement Magic Cloak as Power Pendant alternative.